nubisproject/nubis-docs/PUPPET.md

 we use puppet-masterless to do the heavy lifting.

-First, let's be clear, you do not have to use puppet at all to build images, you could simply rely on packer's provisionners, copying files to the image and running arbitrary shell commands.
+First, let's be clear, you do not have to use puppet at all to build images, you could simply rely on packer's provisioners, copying files to the image and running arbitrary shell commands.

 However, that is not the recommended mechanism to deliver quality Nubis images.